 Rising to the North of Dubrovnik, Croatia is the hill of Srd.
 It creates a striking vista when you view Dubrovnik from the sea (as it’s many cruise visitors do).
 You can scale the hill on foot, and many people do, or you can take the easy route and jump on the cable car.
-Stay up there, or head up at the right time and you can experience sunset at Dubrovnik Cable Car.
-You will soon see why Srd is the best place to see sunset in Dubrovnik.
+Stay up there, or head up at the right time and you can experience the Dubrovnik cable car sunset.
+You will soon see why Srđ is the best place to see sunset in Dubrovnik.

 The Dubrovnik Cable Car Station

 The Dubrovnik cable car was built in 1969, rebuilt after the war, and is the only cable car in the Adriatic.
 It’s quite a small station at its lower terminus.
 You enter and purchase a ticket on the way into the queue.
 We visited in June and the queue was only twenty deep, but I can imagine that it would be heaving in mid-August.

 It’s worth deciding whether you are going one way or want a return as you’ll save about a third if you book your whole return now.